-AMENDMENT TO 2006 EMPLOYEE, DIRECTOR AND CONSULTANT EQUITY INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES AUTHORIZED FOR ISSUANCE THEREUNDER (Notice Item 3)
+AMENDMENT TO 2006 EMPLOYEE, DIRECTOR AND CONSULTANT EQUITY INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES AUTHORIZED FOR ISSUANCE THEREUNDER BY 4,000,000 (Notice Item 3)

-There will be presented at the meeting a proposal to approve an amendment to the 2006 Plan, which amendment was adopted by our Board of Directors on September 24, 2008 and is subject to shareholder approval.
-The amendment provides for an increase in the number of shares of our common stock authorized for issuance thereunder by 2,000,000.
-As of September 24, 2008, stock options and restricted stock awards covering an aggregate of 5,639,583 shares of our common stock were outstanding under the 2006 Plan and our now-discontinued Restated Stock Option Plan.
-The foregoing number also includes shares of our common stock issuable upon redemption of outstanding deferred share units credited to our non-employee directors under the 2004 Plan.
+There will be presented at the meeting a proposal to approve an amendment to the 2006 Plan, which amendment was adopted by our Board of Directors on September 22, 2010 and is subject to shareholder approval.
+The amendment provides for an increase in the number of shares of our common stock authorized for issuance thereunder by 4,000,000.
+As of September 22, 2010, stock options and other stock-based awards covering an aggregate of 7,320,369 shares of our common stock were outstanding under the 2006 Plan and our now-discontinued Restated Stock Option Plan.
+The foregoing number also includes shares of our common stock issuable upon redemption of outstanding deferred share units credited to our non-employee directors under our Compensation Plan for Non-Employee Directors and, prior to that plan's adoption, our 2004 Non-Employee Director Compensation and Deferred Share Unit Plan.